For men navigating changes in sexual health and function

 What Improvement Typically Looks Like

-When pressure or anticipation are part of the picture, improvement is rarely dramatic.
+When pressure, anticipation, or self-monitoring are part of the picture, improvement is rarely dramatic.

-More often, erections feel less fragile.
+More often, sexual response feels less fragile.
 Recovery feels quicker if something dips.
 Experiences feel less dependent on perfect conditions.
 Internal checking becomes less constant.

 Where This Category Is Often Misread